How to Buy a Foreclosed Home

 - Step 4: Get Preapproved for a Mortgage Before You Buy

-- Step 5: Making an Offer on a Foreclosed Home
+- Step 5: Make an Offer on a Foreclosed Home

-- Step 6: Importance of Appraisal and Inspection for Foreclosures
+- Step 6: Order an Appraisal and Home Inspection

-- Step 7: Finalizing the Purchase of Your Foreclosed Home
+- Step 7: Finalize the Purchase of Your Foreclosed Home